WELCOME TO HOUSTON SLEEP ASSOCIATES

 • Asthma

 Additionally, sleep apnea is often the underlying cause of many automobile accidents.
 A sleepy driver is a dangerous driver, which makes sleep apnea therapy important for you, the passengers in your car, and other drivers on the road.
+Please have your Medical Professional contact us to schedule an elevation with Houston Sleep Associates

-HOLLY BOONE, DMD
+MEET DR. HOLLY BOONE, DMD

 During the period of COVID, our patients were affected by the CPAP parts recalls.
 Unfortunately, many of the recalled parts were not available for replacement leading to individuals not wearing their CPAP devices at all.
 Dr. Boone was very concerned leading her to grow a passion for providing sleep apnea and alternative therapy.